 For most extractions just make sure you do your chewing away from the extraction site.
 Stay away from hot liquids and alcoholic beverages for 24 hours.
 A liquid diet may be recommended for 24 hours.

-Have questions?Give our Watertown office a call with any questions or to schedule a consultation with Dr. Strokowski, Dr. Biebuyck, Dr. Roque or Dr. Guo at Greater Boston Dental Phone Number 617-924-7301.
-You can also use our online contact request form.
+Have questions?Give our Watertown office a call with any questions or to schedule a consultation with Dr. Strokowski, Dr. Biebuyck or Dr. Guo at Greater Boston Dental Phone Number 617-924-7301.
+You can also book online.

 Brushing and Cleaning